SRWieZ/svgtinyps-cli/README.md

 ## Roadmap
 Pull requests are welcome!
 Here are some ideas to get you started:
 - Use Symfony Console for better ui
-- Build binaries for MacOS arm64 and Windows
+- Build binaries for Windows
 - Publish on Homebrew

 ## Credits